myautoml/myautoml/docs/source/getting_started/train_tutorial.rst

    pip install cookiecutter

 If you already have Cookiecutter installed make sure it is up to date since we will use the --directory option.
+Note that we intend to move the cookiecutter to a separate repository, but for now it's still in a directory within this repository.
 More information on the installation of Cookiecutter can be found `here <https://cookiecutter.readthedocs.io/en/1.7.2/installation.html>`_.
-Once installed, move to the folder where you want to store MyAutoML and execute the following command.
+Once installed, move to the folder where you want to store
+MyAutoML and execute the following command.

 .. code:: bash